 Voila!
 You now have your very own DIY splash guard.
 This is a great solution if you’re renting and can’t install a permanent splash guard, or if you just want a more temporary option.
 Plus, you can customize the size and shape to fit your sink perfectly.
 Happy crafting!
 Read Kitchen Sink Splash Guard DIY for more info.

-Say goodbye to splash zone, hello to clean dishes!
+Say goodbye to the splash zone, hello to clean dishes!

 Congratulations, you made it to the end!
 Now that you know all the tricks to prevent water from splashing out of your sink, you can finally enjoy washing dishes without getting drenched.
 Here’s a quick recap of what we covered: